toobrainless/cheatsheets/README.md

-# cheatsheet
+# cheatsheets
-cheatsheet for different things
+cheatsheets for different things